Understanding the Universal Dust Attenuation Scaling Relation of Star-Forming Galaxies: acknowledgments

 \section{acknowledgments}

-We are grateful to the anonymous referee for valuable comments and suggestions that improved this paper.
-This work is supported by the National Science Foundation of China (12073078, 12233005, 12173088 and 12033004), the science research grants from the China Manned Space Project with NO. CMS-CSST-2021-A02, CMS-CSST-2021-A04 and CMS-CSST-2021-A07, and the Jiangsu Funding Program for Excellent Postdoctoral Talents (2022ZB473).
+We are grateful to the anonymous referee for valuable comments and suggestions that improved this manuscript.
+This work is supported by the National Key Research and Development Program of China (2023YFA1608100), the National Science Foundation of China (12073078, 12233005, 12173088 and 12033004), the science research grants from the China Manned Space Project with NO. CMS-CSST-2021-A02, CMS-CSST-2021-A04 and CMS-CSST-2021-A07, and the Jiangsu Funding Program for Excellent Postdoctoral Talents (2022ZB473).
 XZZ thanks the CAS South America Centre for Astronomy (CASSACA) for the hospitality of a three-month visit.
 S.W. acknowledges support from the Chinese Academy of Sciences President's International Fellowship Initiative (grant no. 2022VMB0004).
 A.K. has been supported by the 100 talents program of Sun Yat-sen University.
 V.G. gratefully acknowledges support by the ANID BASAL project FB210003 and from ANID FONDECYT Regular 1221310.